 The Canadian Health Care System COMP 4019 Online OntarioLearn Email to a Friend OntarioLearn description: This course will introduce students to the social, political and economic context of health care from the federal, provincial and municipal perspective, as it relates to a variety of health care professions and settings.
 The Canadian health care system will be examined with a focus on issues and policies affecting the delivery of health care in Ontario specifically.
 Students will be introduced to all levels of care delivery, with a focus on health care reform.
 The role of relevant health care practitioners and their relevant professional associations will be also reviewed.
 Students will be introduced to a broad scope of health information systems technologies and health information standards, their application and benefits within health related settings.
 Students will focus on the definitions of health informatics, need and relevance, and the driving forces influencing the use of HI such as health information standards, government, funding, resources, organizational change, and consumer/patient expectations.
 Note(s) This is an online course delivered via OntarioLearn.
 Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
 Teacher support (via email) and technical support (via phone) will be available for this course.
 Full-time Equivalent(s) COMP 4014 Contact Information 416-415-5000, ext.
-6543 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
-Please visit this page again at that time.
+6543 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
+For more information about future offerings, use the contact information listed above.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.